 In the workshops, MUB Stormwater Engineer Ken Hacker and FODC Executive Director Holly Purpura educate attendees on the impacts of stormwater runoff and on the process of setting up their barrel.

 Interested in attending a future workshop?
 Follow us on Facebook, where we will post the registration.

 Youth Action Board

 The FODC Youth Action Board (YAB) serve as leaders and stewards in the Deckers Creek watershed through service learning activities.
-This group of youth aged 12 through 18 help the community strive for cleaner water and a cleaner creek.
+This group of youth aged 12 through 18 helps the community strive for cleaner water and a cleaner creek.
 YAB promotes youth participation in the restoration and conservation of the Deckers Creek watershed, along with sharing education of environmental processes and wildlife habitats.

 YAB is always looking for new members!
 If you are 18 and younger, interested in helping our community and restoring the health of Deckers Creek, we want you with us!
-YAB is a great way to meet new young people who care about the environment.
+YAB is a great way to meet new, young people who care about the environment.
 It is also a fun way to gain experience in watershed science, community service, and non-profits for college and the job market.